 "The propitiation of the creator Auharmazd [Av.
 Ahura Mazda], the radiant, glorious, omniscient, wise, powerful and supreme, by what is well-thought, well-said, and well-done in thought, word, and deed, ..."
-E. W. West translation.61 Please notice the total absence of material 'wealth', 'riches' or 'fortune' in this very characteristic description of the Divine.
+E. W. West translation.62

+Notice the total absence of material 'wealth', 'riches' or 'fortune' in this very characteristic description of the Divine.
+How would material 'wealth', 'riches' or 'fortune' be applicable to the Divine in any event?

 I do not know the Pahlavi word which West translates as 'radiant'.
-But this Pahlavi description "radiant, glorious" parallels the Av. description raēvato x[°]arənaŋuhato in a way that is consistent with translating the Av. raēvato as 'possessing light, splendor, radiance, brilliance' (and x[°]arənaŋuhato as possessing 'glory').
+But this Pahlavi description "radiant, glorious" parallels the Av. description raevato x arananuhato in a way that is consistent with translating the Av. raevato as 'possessing light, splendor, radiance, brilliance' (and x arananuhato as possessing 'glory').